-This applicant came with a very strong academic and professional background.
+This college applicant came with a very strong academic and professional background.
 A solid handle on supply chain management (not the most exciting major) with internships to back it up.
-But notice how she doesn’t dwell just that?
+But notice how she doesn’t dwell on just that?
 She is able to connect things like her academic math experience with personal motivation.
 She even includes her extracurricular activities to show she’s more than a number cruncher.

-3. It specifically targets the school
+The essay specifically targets the school

 Every major university has a business school, and every business school has a supply chain management program.
 How do the college admissions counselors reading her personal statement know she’s motivated to apply there?

 This applicant clearly explains how she personally wants to attend this particular university in The Netherlands.
 She lists her personal travel experience and mentions a specific mentorship program.

 Personal Statement Essay #2: The “Enthusiastic Achiever” Essay

 I am passionate about computers because technology will continue to play a fundamental role in our lives.
 Based on this fact, I researched colleges that have both a strong computer science program and co-op program, and this is when I found Hofstra.
 I visited the campus for a tour and was really impressed with what I saw.
 Not only are the campus facilities top-notch, but the advanced computer science labs are world-class.
 This shows Hofstra’s focus to be able to provide the best intellectual and technical resources for students.
 I asked my tour guide about the class sizes and curriculum style.
 I was thrilled when he told me that average class sizes are in the 20s and that the curriculum emphasizes experiential learning.